MicrosoftLearning/mslearn-fabric/Instructions/Labs/02-analyze-spark.md

     | 3 | SO43705 | 1 | 2019-07-01 | Curtis Lu | curtis9@adventure-works.com | Mountain-100 Silver, 38 | 1 | 3399.99 | 271.9992 |
     | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... |

     Now the dataframe correctly includes first row as data values, but the column names are auto-generated and not very helpful.
-To make sense of the data, you need to explicitly define the correct schema for the data values in the file.
+To make sense of the data, you need to explicitly define the correct schema and data type for the data values in the file.

 7. Modify the code as follows to define a schema and apply it when loading the data: